-Abstract: A survey of some recent publications on the Judaeo-Arabic language and literature together with a sample of the first treatise on Hebrew phonetics, based on al-Hahl and al-Gahiz, by the Karaite Ya 'qūb al-Qirqisānī (ca. 927 C.E.).
+A survey of some recent publications on the Judaeo-Arabic language and literature together with a sample of the first treatise on Hebrew phonetics, based on al-Halıl and al-Gahiz, by the Karaite Ya 'qūb al-Qirqisānī (ca. 927 C.E.).

-53 Haggai Ben-Shammai, Extra-Textual Considerations in Medieval Judaeo-Arabic Bible Translations: the Case of Saadya Gaon

-Abstract: The Author presents a limited number of examples of the differences between Saadya's separate translations to Biblical books and his commentary accompanied ones.
-In these examples the literalness of the separate translations is not for its own sake, but it results from some didactic or communal or ideological considerations.
+53 Haggai Ben-Shammai, Extra-Textual Considerations in Medieval Judaeo-Arabic Bible Translations: the Case of Saadya Gaon ness of the separate translations is not for its own sake, but it results from some didactic or communal or ideological considerations.
 These were mainly aimed at strengthening the position of tradition among less sophisticated members of the faith.
 It may be said that in Saadya's eyes the seemingly more sophisticated explanations were closer to the true meaning of the text.
 There are other kinds of differences that pertain to various other aspects.
 In cases one finds that also for the more sophisticated readers Saadya integrated Rabbinic elements into his translations and interpretations.
 In such cases tradition was probably paramount with respect to all other considerations.
 The Biblical text as such, and its "true" meaning are just one among several factors.
 All the others are extra-textual.
 Judging by the model of himself Saadya seems to have thought that striking the correct balance between textual and extra-textual considerations should be at the discretion of the exegete.